 STATUS current

 DESCRIPTION "This is a primary/secondary variable.
-It is written by the SME or external management entity.
+It is written by the SME or external management entity on an AP or DFS owner.
 This variable is static on the AP for the lifetime of the BSS.
-If the AP advertises Spectrum Management is required, a non-AP STA must set this variable to true prior to associating with the AP.
+If the AP or DFS owner advertises Spectrum Management is required, a non-AP or peer STA must set this variable to true prior to associating/peering with the AP/DFS owner.
 A STA uses the defined TPC and DFS procedures if this attribute is true; otherwise it does not use the defined TPC and DFS procedures."

 DEFVAL { false }